 As I wrote in a behind-the-scenes review of Trunk Club‘s (now closed) DC Clubhouse, “Trunk Club’s pitch is — essentially — curated quality for busy professionals.
 They are willing to bet that busy professionals will pay full retail for the experience.”

-Like Stitch Fix, Trunk Club charges a styling fee ($25) for each try-at-home box of clothing, which will be credited to whatever you decide to keep.
+Like Stitch Fix, Trunk Club charges a styling fee ($25) for each try-at-home box of clothing assembled by their online personal stylist, which will be credited to whatever you decide to keep.

 Get started by taking Trunk Club’s style quiz.